JudicialCouncilOfCalifornia/jcc_storybook/README.md

 ## Pattern Library Development
   **For development of the pattern library only.
 Not required to use this as a base theme.**

+### Requirements

+  - Node 18

 ### Installation

   - Clone this repo and cd to the directory
-  - `nvm use`: to use the specified version of node.
+  - `nvm use`: to use the specified version of Node.
 (If using nvm to manage node.
 You may need to install the appropriate version.)
   - `npm install`: to install the required development packages.
   - `npm run storybook`: to start storybook.
 It will open a new browser window.